opendatatrentino/odt-super-pom/README.md

     </build>
 ```

+TODO put other things to copy!!!

-### Releasing
+### Deploy prerequisites

 So far we only tried releasing from a Windows environment.
 Since Windows, Maven, Git and GPG don't play well together, we resorted to putting passwords in clear in maven `.m2/settings.xml` (which is not much secure..) and made a `bat` script to ease the process.

-To Relase any odt project, you need to:
+To deploy to Sonatype any odt project, you need this prerequisites:

 1. Register on sonatype to have username/passoword.
 2. Create GPG keys
 3. Edit Maven `.m2/settings.xml` in your user home
-4. Run `release.bat`

-First three steps are only needed once for all the projects you might need to maintain.
+These three steps are only needed once for all the projects you might need to maintain.

 #### 1. Register to Sonatype